jbeales/wp-e-commerce-to-woocommerce-converter/README.md

 - Make sure Woocommerce plugin is activated.

-- Go to `Tools > wpec to woo` and check the numbers
+- Go to `Tools > WPeC to Woo` and check the numbers

 - Click `Convert my store` and watch the magic happen